AntociM/El-mania/README.md

 - search bar located in the middle where users can search after wished product by name or category;
 - icons for Login, Login Admin, and Cart in the right corner, displayed inline.
 When a user is authenticated, a My Profile and a Logout icon show up to make user interaction explicit.
 The Cart icon has a product-counter badge.

-Main navigation consists of links for the entire list of products, Cell Phones, Tv and Home Theater, Computer $ Tablets, Video Games, Hausehold.
+Main navigation consists of links for the entire list of products, Cell Phones, Tv & Home Theater, Computer & Tablets, Video Games, Hausehold.

 ![](static/media/readme-images/navigation.jpg)

-The main navigation elemets swifts to a dropdown list for smaller screens, represented by three lines in the top left corner.
+The main navigation elements swifts to a dropdown list for smaller screens, represented by three lines in the top left corner.

 ![](static/media/readme-images/mobile-version.jpg)

 ##### Carousel Images

- A slideshow for cycling through a series of 3 images is a point of interest, with some sales or campaigns taking place.
+ A slideshow for cycling through a series of 3 images is a point of interest.
+Ongoing sales or marketing campaines are displayed on the representative images.

 ![](static/media/readme-images/carousel.jpg)